ssmore98/ftir/README.md

                [--name PATTERN] [--newer FILE]
                PATH [PATH ...]

-"This script scan the entire
-filesystem and creates the dataset containing information about accessible files and directories.
+This script scan the entire filesystem and creates the dataset containing information about accessible files and directories.
 The name of the file is root.csv.

 positional arguments:

     PATH                  Path in the file system

 optional arguments:

     -h, --help            show this help message and exit -P                    Never follow symbolic links.
-This is the default
+This is the default behaviour.
-                        behaviour.
 When find examines or prints information a file, and the file is a symbolic link, the information used shall be taken from the properties of the symbolic link itself.
     -L                  Follow symbolic links.
-When find examines or prints
-                        information about files, the information used shall be taken from the properties of the file to which the link points, not from the link itself (unless it is a broken symbolic link or find is unable to examine the file to which the link points).
+When find examines or prints information about files, the information used shall be taken from the properties of the file to which the link points, not from the link itself (unless it is a broken symbolic link or find is unable to examine the file to which the link points).
 Use of this option implies -noleaf.
 If you later use the -P option, -noleaf will still be in effect.
 If -L is in effect and find discovers a symbolic link to a subdirectory during its search, the subdirectory pointed to by the symbolic link will be searched.
 When the -L option is in effect, the -type predicate will always match against the type of the file that a symbolic link points to rather than the link itself (unless the symbolic link is broken).
 Using -L causes the -lname and -ilname predicates always to return false.
-  -H                    Do not follow symbolic links, except while processing
-                        the command line arguments.
+    -H                  Do not follow symbolic links, except while processing the command line arguments.
 When find examines or prints information about files, the information used shall be taken from the properties of the symbolic